 I don’t know about you, but I find it easy to begin and end my day by focusing on things other than God’s goodness.
 Often, my first thoughts in the morning have to do with the demands of the day.
 My last thoughts might rehearse the events of the day or lingering concerns.
 I try to give these to the Lord, but sometimes they stick around to keep me up for a while.
 Perhaps I should try something different.
 Perhaps you should too.

 Let me propose an experiment.
 If you’re willing, join me in putting Psalm 92:2 into practice this week.
 Let’s start our day with proclaiming God’s unfailing love.
 Plus, right before our heads hit the pillow, let’s proclaim God’s faithfulness.
 We might think of how God has been faithful in that very day, thanking him for all he’s done to bless and use us.
 If you’re looking for biblical passages to guide your morning and evening reflections, let me suggest a few options.
 Psalm 36:5-7, 57:8-11, Psalm 100:5, and Lamentations 3:22-24 would work wonderfully both morning and evening.
 Of course, there are many others from which to choose.
 When it comes to celebrating God’s love, Romans 8:35-39 is unsurpassed.

 If you participate in this experiment, I’d be most interested in what you experience throughout the week.
-Please feel free to email me and share your results.
-Or, if you wish to share your experiences with others, you can add your comments to the archived version of this reflection at the High Calling website.
-Here’s the link.
+Please feel free to comment below.

 QUESTIONS FOR FURTHER REFLECTION: How might your life be different if you began your day proclaiming God’s love and ended your day confessing his faithfulness?
 Are you willing to try doing this for a week?